wmhilton-stoplight/platform-docs/docs/2.-governance/e.style-guides.md

 <!-- todo show spectral off in studio web -->

-If you're a code-first team then this is less ideal, as you'll potentially need to change code which exists in production just to get it to match this style guide.
+If you're a code-first team then this is not ideal, as you'll potentially need to change code which exists in production just to get it to match this style guide.

 [Custom functions](https://stoplight.io/p/docs/gh/stoplightio/spectral/docs/guides/custom-functions.md) can be created for more advanced use cases.
 Maybe you want to implement a dictionary check to ban British spelling of words like "flavour" - that should _of course_ be "flavor". 😅